amarao/ansible-flyway/README.md

 flyway
 =========

-Installs and configures flyway commandline tool from http://flywaydb.org/getstarted/download.html to /opt/flyway, ceates symlink to proper binary from /usr/bin/flyway.
+Installs and configures flyway commandline tool from http://flywaydb.org/getstarted/download.html.
+It installs files to /opt/flyway and creates symlink from /usr/bin/flyway to the binary in the /opt/flyway.

 Requirements